DebugBill/Domoticz-Link-Tap/README.md

 - Create an API key associated with your account on Link-Tap (https://www.link-tap.com/#!/api-for-developers)
 - Enter you user name and key in the configuration page
 - Restart Domoticz
-Four devices will be automatically created for each of your link-tap boxes up to a maximum of 255 You can act on those devices in the exact same way you act on any standard Domotics device.
+Five devices will be automatically created for each of your link-tap boxes up to a maximum of 255 You can act on those devices in the exact same way you act on any standard Domotics device.